cube-drone/tex_avery/vc_setting.md

 Canada, and sell it" strategy is starting to become unsustainably expensive.

 The staggering and oft-ignored efficiency of rail comes back into light.
-Many airlines are going bankrupt at the sheer cost of keeping planes aloft makes air travel unreasonable for all but the most affluent of passengers - and the concept of battery-powered airplanes is at-best hilarious.
+Many airlines are going bankrupt at the sheer cost of keeping planes aloft, makes air travel unsustainable for all but the most affluent of passengers - and the concept of battery-powered airplanes is at-best hilarious.
 Even the vast trucking infrastructure of the U.S. and Canada is having trouble with the soaring cost of gasoline.
 Ergo, more rail, and some of the first major rail development in North